Kashuab/livets/README.md

 }
 ```

-## TODO: Optimistic updates
+## Optimistic updates

-> Implement error handling before this.
+Use the `propose` function found within an action function.
+Provide a callback containing store mutations, followed by

-Use the `propose` function found within a store.
-The first argument is a function containing actions,
+the action's arguments.

-the second argument is a function containing state mutations that will be reverted if the actions contain input errors
+> Note: This might change.
+I'm not a fan of how you have to provide the state proposal
-or otherwise.
+> before the action arguments

 ```tsx
 import { useState } from "react";